rabbit-time/rascal-modpack/docs/guide.md

 Craft a sleeping bag to sleep through the night without setting your spawn point.
 You can also craft a hammock to sleep through the day time until it is night!

 ### Tree chopping
-Trees will now be harvested when cut.
+Trees will now be harvested when chopped while sneaking.
 All the logs will count towards your axe's durability and leaves will decay fast.
-Sneak while cutting the logs to skip the harvest.

 ### Vanity armor
 There are now vanity armor slots, just like in Terraria!
 The "familiar" armor set can also be crafted to simply show just your skin.